‘Days Of Our Lives’ Spoilers: Is Joey Getting Blackmailed?

 — Celeb Newz (@celebsnews12) March 9, 2016

 This Days of Our Lives spoilers bit isn’t that far fetched as far as storylines go.
 Of course, this wouldn’t put her in the best position to win Joey’s heart, but perhaps the rat’s identity will be a mystery?
-If that’s the case then we can definitely see Joey being in a vulnerable place to lean on Jade after he discovers that his long lost half brother wants him dead.
+If that’s the case, then we can definitely see Joey being in a vulnerable place to lean on Jade after he discovers that his long lost half brother wants him dead.

 That said, Jade’s storyline doesn’t end with just Joey.
 As Days of Our Lives fans know, she recently donated her liver to Hal.
 Spoilers state that after the surgery Jade will be given pain meds to deal with post-op and as we know when there’s pain medication involved, that usually means we’re heading for an addiction storyline.
 As viewers of Days of Our Lives know, we already just got through an addiction storyline with another character, so it would be a bit of a surprise if the staff recycled this plot for Jade.